Apenorto Festival

-Apenorto Festival (also known as Afenortoza) is an annual festival celebrated by the chiefs and people of Mepe Traditional Area in the North Tongu District of the Volta Region of Ghana.
-It's one of the biggest festivals in Ghana.
-It's usually celebrated from the month of July and throughout the month of August Afenorto means a period of staying/rest at home.
-It's a period where all occupational activities are brought to an end.
-All citizens, both home and abroad embark on annual leave during this period.
-Family reunions/settlement of family disputes, Discussions pertaining to developmental projects for the following year, prayers by religious bodies to thank God for a successful year, pouring of libations, and funerals are few of the activities that characterizes the festival.The grand durbar is held on first Saturday of August.
+Apenorto Festival (also known as Afenortoza) is an annual festival celebrated by the chiefs and people of the Mepe Traditional Area in the North Tongu District of the Volta Region of Ghana.
+It is one of the largest festivals in Ghana.
+It is usually celebrated from July through August Afenorto refers to a period of staying or resting at home.
+It is a period during which most occupational activities are suspended.
+Many citizens, both at home and abroad, take annual leave during this period.
+Activities associated with the festival include family reunions, the settlement of family disputes, discussions on development projects for the following year, prayers offered by religious groups in thanksgiving for a successful year, the pouring of libations, and funeral ceremonies.
+The grand durbar is held on the first Saturday in August.